-Our VP-Internal Audit reports on a periodic basis (generally quarterly, or more frequently, as needed) to the Audit Committee regarding cybersecurity risk exposure and cybersecurity risk management strategy.
+Our Vice President-Audit and Security reports on a periodic basis (generally quarterly, or more frequently, as needed) to the Audit Committee regarding cybersecurity risk exposure and cybersecurity risk management strategy.
+The Board also may review and assess cybersecurity risks in connection with its review of the Company's Mission Critical Risks.
 Our dedicated team of cybersecurity specialists has implemented a robust program designed to detect, prevent and respond to threats and malicious activity.
+We also maintain a Security Operations Center (SOC) that provides a mechanism for addressing cyberthreats before they comprise data security.
+Through a combination of a threat management platform and our dedicated team of cybersecurity specialists, our SOC continuously monitors and proactively isolates and analyzes cybersecurity alerts to position us to mitigate cybersecurity risks.
 Through company-wide policies, mandatory training and end-user testing, we position our employees to recognize threats and report (and when appropriate, escalate) them.
 We have developed an incident response plan to handle suspected loss of, or unauthorized access to, information.
-We work with third party industry experts to conduct annual vulnerability assessments and penetration testing.
+We work with third-party industry experts to conduct annual vulnerability assessments and penetration testing.
 In the past three years, we have not experienced a material information security breach.
 As such, we have not incurred any material expenses from cybersecurity breaches or any expenses from penalties or settlements related to a cybersecurity breach during that time.
 We are insured under a cyber liability insurance policy against losses stemming from cybersecurity incidents.